Quick links onsite: Risk Factors and Symptoms I Prevention I Kidney Glossary

 But while bones can break, muscles can waste away and the brain can sleep without risk to life, if both kidneys fail, as happens in end stage kidney failure, bone, muscle or brain can not carry on.

-Kidney disease is called a ‘silent disease’ as there are often no warning signs.
+Kidney disease is called a silent disease as there are often no warning signs.
 More often kidney function worsens over a number of years.
-This is good news, because if kidney disease is found early, medication, dietary and lifestyle changes can increase the life of your kidneys and keep you feeling your best for as long as possible.
+This is good news because if kidney disease is found early, medication, dietary and lifestyle changes can increase the life of your kidneys and keep you feeling your best for as long as possible.
+View: How our kidneys work and take our test at Check My Kidneys to find out your risk of kidney disease.

 - You can lose up to 90 per cent of kidney function without realising it, by which time it is almost impossible to prevent further serious problems.